- Align your optimization program with goals that are important for your business

 It is a good idea to combine your goal tree research with data from your analytics platform.
 This can help you figure out where to optimize for the biggest impact.

-Imagine that the KPI you are targeting is average order quantity.
+Imagine that the KPI you are targeting is the average order quantity.

 Maybe your analytics tell you that certain products are purchased in larger quantities: non-perishable pet food are purchased in greater quantities than expensive televisions, for example.
 You may want to test a strategy that promotes those products, by offering a discount on pet food bundles or suggesting certain purchase quantities on the checkout page.